 Importance of Maintaining Freedom to Maneuver

 Ice navigation's critical aspect is maintaining the vessel's maneuverability.
 When a ship becomes trapped in ice, it loses control over its course and speed, becoming subject to the ice's movement.
-This situation is particularly perilous in areas with strong currents or rapidly shifting ice conditions.
+This situation is particularly risky in areas with strong currents or rapidly shifting ice conditions.

 To counteract this risk, ice-capable vessels are equipped with reinforced hulls, powerful engines, and specialized propulsion systems.
 These features enable the ship to break through ice and maintain its course, even in challenging conditions.